ClarkGH/smackhem/docs/architecture.md

 **The Rule:**

-- **TypeScript requests** — "Move this entity", "Play this animation", "Check this collision"
+- **TypeScript requests** - "Move this entity", "Play this animation", "Check this collision"
-- **Native decides** — Native code performs the work, manages state, handles optimization
+- **Native decides** - Native code performs the work, manages state, handles optimization
-- **TypeScript reacts** — TS receives results/events and makes gameplay decisions
+- **TypeScript reacts** - TS receives results/events and makes gameplay decisions

 TypeScript is the decision-maker, not the executor.
 Native is the executor, not the decision-maker.

 #### Boundary Call Costs & Mitigations

 **The Problem:**
-Every call across the TypeScript ↔ Native boundary has a cost:
+Every call across the TypeScript to Native boundary has a cost:

 - `player.move(vec)` crossing into native code incurs marshalling overhead
 - Chatty APIs (many small calls) are expensive